Sat727/Xbox-Alt-Mitigation-Dayz/README.md

 Windows: `C:\\Users\\<username>\\AppData\\Local\\OpenXbox\\xbox`

-Create a folder called token and copy-paste the file into the folder.
+Create a folder called 'token' inside the project directory and copy-paste the file into the folder.

 ## Commands: